AD – This is an advertorial but all thoughts are my own

 Related read: 8 Essentials For Your Garden Office

 Essentially I’ll have my own little patio, next to my office wall in which I can do whatever I want with it.
-And I’m really excited to start planning this space because it the Summer, it’s going to be such a lovely area to be able to take a break from work in and perhaps even eat lunch outside in the sun!
+And I’m really excited to start planning this space because it the Summer, it’s going to be such a lovely area to be able to take a break from work in and perhaps even eat lunch outside in the sun or relax on a hammock!

 So, what first?